 selects all matching elements.

 Both functions take a string as its only argument.
-The string specifies which elements to select and is in the form of a CSS selector string (e.g. div.item
+The string specifies which elements to select and is in the form of a CSS selector string.
+For example:

 For example to select all elements with class item

-(If you’re not familiar with CSS selectors take a look at the CSS section in my free Fundamentals of HTML, SVG, CSS and JavaScript for Data Visualization course.)
+(If you’re not familiar with CSS selectors take a look at the CSS section in Fundamentals of HTML, SVG, CSS and JavaScript for Data Visualization.)

 Modifying elements